aave-dao/gho-origin/docs/remote-facilitator.md

 ### Remote Facilitators

-Remote facilitators function similarly to those on Ethereum, but the way GHO is brought into circulation differs—since GHO can only be minted on Ethereum.
+Remote facilitators function similarly to those on Ethereum, but the way GHO is brought into circulation differs (since GHO can only be minted on Ethereum).
 Existing minting strategies such as `GhoDirectMinter` (for distribution via Aave V3 Pools) and GSM (for swapping GHO with exogenous assets) can be adapted as remote facilitators using the following setup:

 [On Ethereum]